Talladega College band: 'Forget the politics... We are musicians'

 A representative of Bill O'Reilly offered to give Talladega $25,000 on behalf of his foundation, Hawkins said.
 A stranger from Pittsburgh wrote a $5,000 check, along with a note: "Your band supports the essence of American democracy rather than any one political candidate."

-Hawkins said the trip also brings publicity to Talladega, which was on verge of closing due to financial issues and struggles with accreditation when he arrived in 2008.
+Hawkins said the trip also brings publicity to Talladega, which was on the verge of closing due to financial issues and struggles with accreditation when he arrived in 2008.
 Four years later, he started the band, which has a budget of about $1 million, including about $500,000 in scholarships.

 When asked his thoughts about Trump, Hawkins said: "I don't know the man, personally.
 So, I really don't even have any personal opinions one way or the other.